 Visit

-This page is all about organising the charter of a boat for a group boat trip to or from the London Canal Museum, as part of your visit.
+This page is all about organising a boat trip for a group of at least ten people, as part of your visit.
 It is great to not only find out about the rich canal history of London in the museum, but also to get out on the canal on board a boat.
 Everyone loves a boat trip!
-If you want a boat trip for a handful of people you are on the wrong page.
+If you want a boat trip for nine or fewer people you are on the wrong page.
 Go to our scheduled boat trips page.
 This page is about groups of at least 10 people.

 |